Cheetah-Studios/Terminal-Calculator/README.md

 Simple and easy to use
 Performs basic mathematical operations
-Lightweight and runs in the terminal
+Lightweight and runs in the terminal licensed under the GNU General Public License v3.0

-Open-source and licensed under the GNU General Public License v3.0
+Installation